Uvacoder/uvacodernotes10b/docs/linux/pgp.md

 gpg --list-secret-keys
-gpg --list-key # Equivalent to above gpg -k # Equivalent to above gpg --list-secret-keys --keyid-format=long # List the form form of the keys
+gpg --list-key # Equivalent to above gpg -k # Equivalent to above gpg --list-secret-keys --keyid-format=long # List the long form of the keys
 ```

 ### Export a public key